 the market now with cash.
 Don’t get left behind wondering how the the rich get rich.

 Take a risk today.
 Is it a risk?
 Not if you believe the real estate economists who clearly state that the US real estate market bottomed out 6 to 8 months ago and will begin to rise over the next several years.
 Do you like those one percent returns from the banks?
 Across the US it is now cheaper to buy than to rent.
-Get that 30 year home loan today for less than 4% interest and your heirs will be happy.Today in Maui if a home is well priced it gets multiple offers.
+Get that 30 year home loan today for less than 4% interest from a place like Investors Choice Lending (information and more from Investors Choice Lending for anyone interested – it’s who we used) and your heirs will be happy.Today in Maui if a home is well priced it gets multiple offers.
 Delmore Realty found that out a number of times this month and lost several offers over full price to other companies offering more.
 The lesson is don’t bargain hunt if it’s priced right.

 Tom Delmore, Realtor 808-283-2438